THE 7 BEST RAIN PANTS FOR HIKING & BACKPACKING

 Anyone who’s trying to cut back on the amount of weight they carry on their backpack can’t neglect the Outdoor Research Helium Pants.

-Columbia’s Rebel Roamer is ideal for occasional campers who want a reliable pair of rain pants that are easy to pack and pull out in a jiffy.
+Columbia’s Rebel Roamer is ideal for occasional campers who want a reliable pair of cheap rain pants that are easy to pack and pull out in a jiffy.
 With a 70D nylon fabric as well as Omni-Tech waterproof protection, the Rebel Roamer offers surprising longevity and durability considering its affordability.

 Since the Columbia Rebel Roamer is a value play, you should expect a few minor inconveniences.
 For example, there aren’t any side zippers or pockets on the Rebel Roamer.
 However, if you’re looking for a good pair of rain pants best suited for occasional hiking expeditions, then the Rebel Roamer might be for you.

-Not only will rain pants help you retain your body heat and wick off moisture, but they will also prevent wind from hitting your legs.
+Not only will rain proof pants help you retain your body heat and wick off moisture, but they will also prevent wind from hitting your legs.
 In addition to added comfort, rain pants can reduce your risk of catching hypothermia.

 Outdoor Research Foray Pants